lolmaus/ember-element-query/README.md

 {{/e-q}}
 ```

 Again, you are required to pass an semantic HTML class name into the component, so that it can look for relevant element query usages in CSS and apply them to itself.
+Note that when you pass the HTML classname from Handlebars, you use `class` instead of `classNames`.

 All properties passed to the `e-q` component become HTML attributes: